 - Patience, grasshopper.
 When you’re cooking at low heat, it will take a little longer, but it’ll be worth it.

 Mouth watering yet?
 We haven’t even gotten to the add-ons!
 Apples, olives, dried and cured meats, and tomatoes are some of the favorites in our family.
+Oh, and don’t forget about Grilled Korean Corn Cheese.
 If there’s something special you love to add to your grilled cheese, let us know in the comments!